jack-thesparrow/tube-color-detect/README.md

 cd tube-color-detect
 ```

-All the dependencies are installed in requirements.txt.
+All the dependencies are listed in the requirements.txt.
 Install them by running the following command in terminal.

 ```shell
 pip install -r requirements.txt